For March, the Avid Baker's Challenge group chose the Brown-Eyed Baker's Easy Tiramisu Trifle for us to make.

 I've never used mascarpone before, mainly because our local grocery never carried it until lately.
 I was pleasantly surprised because frankly I thought it was going to be grainy like cannoli filling.
 It whipped up creamy and delicious and made the dessert taste perfect!

 - 1 C coffee, room temperature

-- 1 tbsp instant coffee or espresso powder
+- 1 tablespoon instant coffee or espresso powder

 - 8 oz mascarpone cheese

 - In a medium bowl, whip the heavy cream until stiff peaks form, about 45 seconds.
 Place the whipped cream bowl in the refrigerator until ready to use.

 - In a medium bowl, stir the coffee, instant coffee and 1 tablespoon of the Kahlua until the powder dissolves.
 Set aside.

 - In another medium bowl, beat the mascarpone cheese until smooth and light (may look like curds, but will smooth out later).
 Reduce the mixer speed to low and add the powdered sugar , vanilla and remaining tablespoon of Kahlua.
 Mix until smooth.